 Some people complained that there is a learning curve to use QuickBooks which I would have to agree.
 Unless you are IT-savvy or know someone who is, you might need to watch a few tutorials before you feel comfortable using QuickBooks.

-After a moderate learning curve, I feel confident using QuickBooks, but I think the price is high for the return I’m getting as freelancer, and I don’t use many of the features due to the nature of my business.
+After a moderate learning curve, I feel confident using QuickBooks, but I think the price is high for the return I’m gettting merely as software for freelancers, and I don’t use many of the features due to the nature of my business.
 As a writer, I don’t have any inventory to track, no employees to manage, and my billing is straightforward, so the advanced features aren’t worth the additional cost.

 So, what’s the catch?
 Let’s find out.